-- Annex 2.
-Prior to re-instatement, the Member State must first be assessed for compliance with paragraph 6.1.1, the JMCB is to make a recommendation to the Bilateral Oversight Board, who in turn will make a decision regarding the re-instatement of the Member State and take the appropriate action. - Procedure for Continued Confidence.
+- 4. Procedure for Re-instatement and Acceptance of Findings of Compliance and Approvals Made by an AA.
+In the case where a Member State has been removed from the list of approved AAs in Appendix 2 of Annex 2 to the Agreement, it is possible for such Member State to pursue re-instatement in Annex 2.
+Prior to re-instatement, the Member State must first be assessed for compliance with the requirements of Annex 2, paragraph 6.1.1.
+Upon satisfactory compliance with paragraph 6.1.1, the JMCB is to make a recommendation to the Bilateral Oversight Board, who in turn will make a decision regarding the re-instatement of the Member State and take the appropriate action. - 5.
+Procedure for Continued Confidence.
 For AAs of Member States listed in Appendix 2 of Annex 2 that have no current FAA repair station certification activity, the FAA is to work with the AAs to assure that they continue to comply with paragraph 6.3.1 of Annex 2 of the agreement.